reema0814/Cloud-Scale-Analytics-with-Microsoft-Fabric/lab-guide/lab_07.md

    - **Name:** Enter **Data Warehouse-<inject key="DeploymentID" enableCopy="false"/>** .

-     After a minute or so, a new warehouse will be created:
+     After a minute or so, a new warehouse will be created

 ## Task 2 : Create tables and insert data